 Train Your Aquarium Helper

 Go over the basics of how your system is set up with your helper.
-If you going away for a substantial period of time you'll want to cover everything in greater detail.
+If you going away for a substantial period of time, you'll want to cover everything in greater detail.
 For this situation it is a good idea to plan ahead and have your helper spend time with you and your aquarium, showing and allowing the person do any task that may need to be performed.
-This is beneficial, as visual or hands-on demonstrations for many people are much easier to understand and retain, compared to just verbal or written instructions.
+This is useful because visual or hands-on demonstrations for many people are much easier to understand and retain, compared to just verbal or written instructions.

 Put together a "things-to-do" checklist.
-This will make your helper's job easier for remembering what needs to be done, and when, as well as can help ease your mind that nothing is being overlooked.
+This will make your helper's job easier for remembering what needs to be done, and when, and can help ease your mind that nothing is being overlooked.

 05 of 06